dafny-lang/dafny/docs/_includes/Statements.md

 which is the label, followed by a colon and a statement.
-The label may be referenced in a break statement  that is within the labeled statement to transfer control to the location after the labeled statement; it may also be referenced in `old` expressions.
+The label may be referenced in a break statement  that is within the labeled statement to transfer control to the location after the labeled statement.
 The label is not allowed to be the same as any previous dominating label.

+The label may also be used in an [`old` expression](#sec-old-expression).
+In this case the label must have been encountered during the control flow in route to the `old` expression.
+That is, again, the label must dominate the use of the label.

 ## Break Statement
 ````